gyd1990/scRNAseq_batchEffects/batchEffect_explo/README.md

     Rscript -e 'rmarkdown::render("model_edgeR.Rmd")'

-Some of the models require hyper parameter tuning, which is why the respective scripts might run over over 1 hour.
+Some of the models require hyper parameter tuning, which is why the respective scripts might run over 1 hour.
 Each of them will create a html report.

 **Packages**